1928 Division of Physical Education was created with Carl Schott as director. Elizabeth Moore Hall was opened.

 1976 Athletic training education program was initiated with John C. Spiker as the curriculum director.

-1979 J. William Douglas appointed the School's fifth dean.
+1979 J. William Douglas appointed the School's sixth dean.

 1987 Dana D. Brooks was named Associate Dean of the School.